fliphess/miicam/README.md

 on October 1st 2020 I will archive the project.

-To protect the lesser skilled from downloading very insecure and outdated firmwares years after I archived the project, I will remove all current CI pipelines, development containers, prebuilds and releases and the nightly builds as well.
+To protect the lesser skilled from downloading very insecure and outdated firmwares years after I archived the project, I will remove all current CI pipelines, development containers, prebuilds and releases as well.
 ```

 This projects provides an alternate firmware for the Xiaomi Chuangmi 720p IP Camera's.